ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C07_Pattern_Matching.md

   This means class patterns naturally filter by type.
   This is great for branching logic based on object type without manually calling `isinstance` in your code.
 - **Attribute matching**: By specifying `attr=...` in the pattern, Python will retrieve that attribute from the object and attempt to match it to the given subpattern.
-  All specified attributes must exist, and all their subpatterns must match, for the class pattern to succeed.
+  All specified attributes must exist, and all their subpatterns must match for the class pattern to succeed.
   In the `User(name=name, age=age)` case, it checks that `user.name` exists (it does) and binds it, and `user.age` exists and binds it.
   You can also put literal patterns for attributes (like the `"Alice"` literal for `name` in the first case), requiring that attribute to equal a specific value.
 - **Positional parameters and `__match_args__`:** The example above used `name=` and `age=` as keyword patterns.